actionm/geo-countries/README.md

 This will:

-1. Download the Natural Earth countries dataset.
+1. Download the Natural Earth countries dataset into the `data/` directory.
 2. Convert it to GeoJSON format.
 3. Save the result in `data/countries.geojson`.
 4. Save the compressed result in `data/countries.geojson.gz`.